 Here are some important questions to consider and ask:

 - How much is your deductible?
-A deductible is the amount of money you are expected to pay out-of-pocket towards your health care on a yearly basis, before your health care insurer pays.
-For example - if your deductible is $3,000, you are responsible for paying the first $3,000 of medical expenses at the start of each year, before your insurance begins to cover costs.
+A deductible is the amount of money you are expected to pay out-of-pocket towards your health care on a yearly basis before your healthcare insurer pays.
+For example: if your deductible is $3,000, you are responsible for paying the first $3,000 of medical expenses at the start of each year.
+After that, your insurance begins to cover costs.

 - What medical procedures and expenses does your insurance plan cover?